Our COVID-19 response

 Number of COVID-19 vaccines administered by CVS Health clinicians

-Number of COVID-19 tests administered in CVS Pharmacy® and MinuteClinic® locations across the U.S. in 2021
+Number of COVID-19 tests administered in CVS Pharmacy® and MinuteClinic® locations across the U.S.

 Our COVID-19 impact

 Throughout the pandemic, we’ve found new ways to support our customers, members, clients, patients and colleagues — from keeping our retail locations open and safe to developing innovative, even virtual, solutions to ensure continuity of care.
 And as the pandemic exacerbated many of the inequities in our health care system, we’ve enhanced our commitment to bring quality, affordable care to more Americans.

 Following the first emergency use authorization of COVID-19 vaccines, we began leveraging our supply chain and community presence to have an immediate impact against the spread of the virus.

 We have administered more than 86 million vaccine doses and more than 59 million COVID-19 tests.
 And we met vaccine hesitancy, working to increase education, build trust and expand access to communities in need.

 While vaccinations are an important tool in the fight against COVID-19, we know testing is also necessary to keep the community safe.
 Offering vaccinations, testing, digital scheduling and more, our Return Ready by CVS Health® solution helped workplaces, campuses and communities reunite with confidence.

 Building on our commitment to normalize mental health issues and make preventative care more accessible, we expanded several services to support those most impacted by COVID-19.

 In addition, CVS Health and the CVS Health Foundation provided nearly $2.4 million in funding to member clinics of the National Association of Free and Charitable Clinics (NAFC).
 This funding has allowed member clinics to expand virtual care, offer COVID-19 related services and address social determinants of health within patient populations.